A No-Go Theorem for Shaping Quantum Resources

 At a deeper level, rigidity delineates the continuous-variable analogue of the Gottesman--Knill boundary.
 Gaussian (symplectic) operations play the role of Clifford gates: they evolve the first and second moments linearly, preserve the Gaussian manifold, and admit efficient classical simulation.
-In the discrete setting, the Gottesman--Knill theorem identifies the Clifford group as the maximal set of unitaries whose action on Pauli operators remains linear and therefore simulable by polynomial resources~\cite{GottesmanThesis,AaronsonGottesman}.
+In the discrete setting, the Gottesman--Knill theorem identifies the Clifford group as the maximal set of unitaries whose action on Pauli operators remains linear and therefore simulable by polynomial resources \cite{GottesmanThesis,AaronsonGottesman2004}.
 Our analytic results reveal the precise continuous-variable counterpart of that boundary.
 Quadratic Hamiltonians produce generators that terminate at second order in the Moyal expansion, keeping the dynamics within the Gaussian manifold and permitting covariance-matrix simulation.
-Any smooth non-quadratic Hamiltonian introduces third- and higher-order derivatives, coupling the Gaussian and non-Gaussian sectors and \emph{capable of generating} Wigner negativity—the continuous-variable analogue of non-Clifford ``magic.''
+Any smooth non-quadratic Hamiltonian introduces third- and higher-order derivatives, coupling the Gaussian and non-Gaussian sectors and capable of generating Wigner negativity---the continuous-variable analogue of non-Clifford ``magic.''
 The appearance of these higher derivatives marks the analytic threshold at which efficient classical simulation breaks down and the Gottesman--Knill theorem ceases to apply.
 From this perspective, rigidity provides not only the dynamical origin of the Gottesman--Knill divide but also its analytic generalization: the transition from second- to third-order structure in the Moyal expansion defines the universal boundary between Gaussian control and non-Gaussian universality in continuous-variable quantum mechanics.
+In this sense, analytic rigidity supplies the missing differential statement that underlies both operational and computational boundaries in continuous variables.
+It clarifies that the Gaussian–non-Gaussian divide is not merely a technological limitation but a theorem of analytic structure: there exists no smooth deformation of Hamiltonian control that crosses it continuously.